 Ulla Sjöström is the Founder and Head of School of Musikmakarna (Songwriter’s Academy of Sweden).
 For the last 20 years, Sjöström and her students have significantly influenced the music industry.
 Students from Musikmakarna have written many of the songs that top the Billboard charts and are recognized worldwide.
 This year, the Swedish government honored her and Musikmakarna for their vast impact on the Swedish music industry.
 Pelle Lidell, President and Co-Founder of EKKO Music Rights, named Musikmakarna “The Most Successful Songwriting School in Europe.”

 Alyssa Lein Smith is the Chief of Staff and Media Manager at Quincy Jones Productions (QJP).
 She has production credits on Taking the Stage: Changing America, the dedication concert for the Smithsonian National Museum of African American History and Culture; Soundtrack of America, the 5-night opening concert series for The Shed at Hudson Yards; Soul of a Nation Celebration, and more.
 She is also a consultant, public speaker, speech writer, musician, and aerialist.
 As a strong advocate for body positivity and the advancement of females in executive-level positions, she has spoken on the topic to multiple audiences.
-Her essay on thought-diversity, a research-based proposal with implementable practices for companies to utilize, received national recognition by U.S. Bank, Womenetics, and Delta Air Lines.
+Her essay on thought-diversity, with practices for companies to utilize, received national recognition by U.S. Bank, Womenetics, and Delta Air Lines.